biase-d/ue4cheatcreator/README.md

 - [ ]  Make cheat creation page offline-friendly
 - [ ]  Mix Categories and other cheats
 ### Done
+- [x] Updating UI to expose new functionality - 20250103
+- [x] Allow setting custom indicator - 20250103
+- [x] Downloading based on custom settings set by the user 20250103
 - [x] Custom Configs (these will cover cheats order and generation of only fps or gfx options) - 20250103
 - [x] Toggle Categories - 20250103
 - [x] Mark Default Values